Migration Law Team

 This visa will allow you to maintain or regain your status as an Australian permanent resident.

-At Ramsden Lawyers, our strong links to Asian business on the Gold Coast have led us to develop an expertise in business migration law.
+At Ramsden Lawyers, our strong links to Asian business in Sydney and the Gold Coast have led us to develop an expertise in business migration law.
 For our clients who wish to invest, establish or manage a business in Australia, or visit Australia for business related matters, we can assist them in acquiring a visa amidst the technicalities of technical migration regulations.

 Obtaining an Australian visa